firstcontributions/first-contributions/.github/CONTRIBUTING.md

 ```

 ## TODO
-- [ ] Fix grammar for contribution guide
+- [ ] Fix grammar for the contribution guide.
-- [ ] Add more examples and more guides
+- [ ] Add more examples and more guides.

 Thanks! :heart: